AdamOron/PatchGuardBypass/README.md

 # **PatchGuardBypass**

-I've had the delightful opportunity to research PatchGuard for the past couple of weeks.
-It was fun at times.
+I've had the delightful opportunity to research PatchGuard for the past couple of weeks, and it was mostly pretty fun.

-I'll be writing a "research paper" about my experience and my findings, hopefully it could help anyone else who's hesitant to do something like this :)
+I'll be writing a paper about my experience and my findings, hopefully it could help anyone else who's hesitant to do something like this :)

 In the meantime, I'll also be writing a dynamic PatchGuard bypass for modern Windows 10 systems.
+This is still a bit far from done, so please don't expect anything to work at this stage.
-Hopefully when it's done it'll include 3 main features:
+Hopefully when it is finished it'll include 3 main features:

 ### **Disable**
 Disables PatchGuard completely and prevents its execution.